 - Make a good impression in court.
 Child custody disputes are adversarial in nature, and one of the hardest things to do in a battle is to remain level headed (And remember you may be held at a different standard than your ex wife or girlfriend).
 Do everything you can to present yourself as a competent, involved, and loving parent.
 You should arrive on time, dress appropriately, and demonstrate proper courtroom etiquette in front of the judge.
 If you can’t even keep it together when a judge or mediator is watching, it could show that you are not likely to stay calm when you are alone with your child.

 Child Custody disputes are extremely emotional and nothing guarantees an outcome in California Family Law Courts, but following these 6 steps can greatly improve your likelihood of success in California Family Law Courts.

-If you live in Orange, Riverside, San Bernardino Counties, or Greater Southern California and you find yourself in a child custody dispute, give “The Fathers Rights Attorney” a call and put the Team at Reel Fathers Rights on your side.
+If you live in Orange, Riverside, San Bernardino Counties, or Greater Southern California and you find yourself in a child custody dispute, give “The Fathers Rights Attorney” a call and put the knowledgeable Riverside child custody attorneys team at Reel Fathers Rights on your side.